chukwuma5/Our-project/README.md

 ##worked on an animation section##
--CSS TRANSFORM: Super useful syntax used to animate elements for little interaction
+-CSS TRANSFORM: Super useful syntax used to animate elements for little interactions.

 <img src="tap.png">